What Is Preventive Care?

 6. Saves America Money

-The CDC reports that more than 75% of this spending is on Americans who have chronic conditions.
+The CDC reports that 90% of annual health care expenditure is for Americans who have chronic and mental health conditions.
 By using preventive care, Americans can decrease the damage caused by chronic diseases and lower the costs incurred from the treatment of those diseases.
-If preventive care doesn’t increase in the U.S., then healthcare costs could continue to rise and American life expectancy will remain shorter than those in other nations.
+If preventive care doesn’t increase in the U.S., then health care costs could continue to rise, and American life expectancy will remain shorter than those in other nations.

 When it comes to medical care, the best thing you can do for your health and your wallet is to prevent illness in the first place.
 Preventive care does just that by improving your health for many years and maybe even saving your life.
 If you’re wondering how you can improve the quality of your health, preventive care is where you need to start.

-How Does Preventive Care Relate to Health Insurance?
+How Does Preventive Care Reduce Health Care Costs?

-The four leading causes of death are cancer, heart disease, stroke and chronic obstructive pulmonary disease, all of which are preventable.
+Four leading causes of death are cancer, heart disease, stroke and chronic obstructive pulmonary disease, all of which are preventable.
 Stroke and heart disease are typically caused by obesity and poor nutrition.
-Lung cancer is caused primarily by smoking and obesity can be a risk factor for other forms of cancer.
+Lung cancer is caused primarily by smoking, and obesity can be a risk factor for other forms of cancer.

-Preventive care can significantly lower healthcare costs in America by preventing Americans from contracting these diseases.
-If health insurance covers preventive care and makes these services free for patients, Americans can cut their healthcare costs.
+Preventive care can significantly lower health care costs in America by preventing Americans from contracting these diseases.
+If health insurance covers preventive care and makes these services free for patients, Americans can cut their health care expenses.

 Get Free Preventive Care